 3. Type of Relationship:

 - Written contracts: Is there a written contract that clearly defines the relationship as an independent contractor agreement?
 While not conclusive, a written contract can be an indicator of an independent contractor relationship.
+It’s important for US companies to ensure that contracts specify governing law and include clear independence clauses to avoid misclassification risks.

 - Benefits: Does the company provide employee benefits, such as health insurance, paid time off, or retirement plans?
 These benefits are typically not offered to independent contractors.